mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 And what about that line, $h(x)$?
 Well, this is the line that separates our data into classes.
 (For multi-class classification, one approach is an iterative "one vs. rest" classifier.)
+This line is called the **decision boundary.** It's the line at which the probability of belonging to the "positive" class becomes 50%, in which we start labeling it as the positive class.

+The logistic regression outputs a probability between 0 and 1 of belonging to the "positive" class.
+(Note that whichever class is "positive" is arbitrary; it's just the class with the 1s rather than 0s in your model.
+Need to adjust for multi-class...)

 For least squares:
 $$ y = \sum_{i=1}^{m}(h(x_i)-y_i)^2 $$